2 Peter 1

 - 1

-Peter says God invited us into a relationship and that because of that, “We know him now.
-And because we know him, we have everything we need to live the kind of life he wants us to live” (1:3).
+Peter says God invited us into a relationship and therefore “we know him now.
+Because we know him, we have everything we need to live the kind of life he wants us to live” (2 Peter 1:3).
 How should we respond to someone who says we have never met God, we never shook his hand, we don’t know what he looks like, so we have no idea how he wants us to live?

 - 2